sebastianduchene/NELSI/README.md

 2. Loading phylogenetic trees
 -----------------------------

-To simulate rates of evolution we need a phylogenetic tree in which the branch lengths repesetn units of time, known as a chronogram.
+To simulate rates of evolution we need a phylogenetic tree in which the branch lengths represent units of time, known as a chronogram.
 We can simulate this kind of tree in R, but for this tutorial we will load the tree in the example_data folder in [github](github.com/sebastianduchene/nelsi).

  - Set the R [working directory](http://www.statmethods.net/interface/workspace.html) to the example_data folder.
 Load the example tree with the following code: